newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-consumer-affairs.md

 ---
 ### Application Needs

-- A Certificate of Insurance with a commercial general liability insurance policy in a minimum amount of $500,000 per occurrence
+- []{hic-coi} A Certificate of Insurance with a commercial general liability insurance policy in a minimum amount of $500,000 per occurrence
-- Paid application fee
+- []{hic-fee} Paid application fee

 >**Once completed, you will have:**
 >